Patient Resources

 All clients receive a comprehensive in-home assessment from a licensed nursing professional who will suggest services necessary for their safety and well-being.
 This allows the client and family to make an informed decision about the services needed.
 Once the assessment is completed, we develop a care plan that fits each client’s situation.
 We review the care plan on a regular basis to make sure that the services provided are appropriate and effective.

-Why should I use Private Care Services instead of hiring someone myself?
+Why should I use private care services instead of hiring someone myself?

-There are a number of reasons why you should choose Private Care Services.
+There are a number of reasons why you should choose private care services.
 First, all our employees are screened, have a comprehensive background check and are fully trained.
 Second, we provide professional liability insurance and worker’s compensation.
 Third, we supervise our employees to ensure the highest level of professional conduct.
 Finally, clients can be assured that they will receive the services they need when they need them.

 How much does it cost to have private care services at my home?